kaworu/adventofcode-2015/README.md

 solution become really challenging.
 The most outstanding limitations are:

 - There are very few built-in functions and (almost) all of them are string processing functions.
-Hasn't been a big issue since most AOC challenges are mathematical puzzles.
+Hasn't been a big issue since most challenges are mathematical puzzles.

 - Only two scalar types (if we omit regexp): strings and Double-precision floating-point numbers.
-This makes bitwise operations a bit tricky because they need to be implemented "by hand".
+This makes stuff usually ubiquitous in "general purpose" programming languages (e.g. bitwise operations) a bit tricky.

 - The only composite type — associative arrays — is not recursive (values are limited to numbers or strings).
 Also it is not possible to return associative arrays from functions.
-Because of this, it is often hard to implement solutions that can solve the general case problem as they can require an "additional" dimension (e.g. 4 lines input vs arbitrary lines input).
-So far I've used multiple array subscripts (which is really only syntactic sugar) and function recursion (basically using the call stack as a dimension).
+Because of this, it is often hard to implement solutions able to solve the general case problem as they can require an "additional" dimension (e.g. 4 lines input vs arbitrary lines input).
+So far I've been able to use multiple array subscripts (which is really only syntactic sugar) and function recursion (basically using the call stack as a dimension) to work around this issue.

 [AWK]: https://en.wikipedia.org/wiki/AWK
 [dynamic extensions]: https://www.gnu.org/software/gawk/manual/html_node/Dynamic-Extensions.html